spykor/Sony-Vaio-SVS13-Opencore-BigSur/README.md

-# Opencore for Sony Vaio SVS13A1S9ES updated for Big Sur with BCM94352HMB wifi support
+# Opencore for Sony Vaio SVS13A1S9ES updated for Big Sur with BCM94352HMB wifi support and Brightness control

 **Specifications**